 Berks Nature’s Eco-Camp is led by a team of veteran teachers, supported by members of our staff.
 Click here to get to know the camp leaders your child will be working with, and then meet the Berks Nature staff.

-With more than 25-years of middle school science teaching experience under his belt, Mr. Dave (Dave Renninger) has served as a camp co-director for the past two years.
-Joining him will be Miss Anne (Anne Muvdi), our new fulltime Nature Preschool Director.
+With more than 25-years of middle school science teaching experience under his belt, Mr. Dave (Dave Renninger) has served as a camp co-director for the past three years.
+Joining him again is Miss Anne (Anne Muvdi), director of Nature Preschool at The Nature Place.
 An elementary teacher for several years, Anne has a masters degree in education and her Administrative Degree.
 Together, Dave and Anne will coordinate the camp curriculum and schedules, as well as facilitate and lead our campers’ learning.

 Each week, the following age groups will be offered: